pass-the-salt/2025/content/english/annual-report/_index.md

 Our **main server crashes one hour before the conference starts at 2 p.m.** It hosts the website, including  practical information on how to get there and the program, but not the ticket office.
 OVH works on it all afternoon.<br><img src="/images/everything.png" alt="everything is fine illustration in front a wall of flames" width="100%"/>

 **Immediate impacts**
   * **Many people were lost**.
 As previously said, this year, we changed the conference location.
 1 p.m. on the first day is the exact time when most participants are looking for the practical information page on how to get there, and... the server is down.
 So they search from memory for “Université Catholique de Lille” on Maps, which sends them to another building further up the boulevard because the university occupies an entire neighborhood.<br>👉 **Server down, first  day, 1 hour before start of the con held in brand new location.
-All of this under 38°C. Not worst time possible for this crash to happen!**
+All of this under 38°C. No worst time possible for this crash to happen!**
   * **Speaker absent:** this story causes our first speaker fail to join us on time, but he ends up arriving.
 In the end, we just swapped him with the second speaker (a big thank to Vincent Lopes!).

 **Crisis management**
   * 📣 As soon as we detected that the server was down, we (re)communicate the university's address via social media (X, Mastodon, LinkedIn). **Finally, people end up arriving more or less on time** 🎉
   * 🛠️ **Recovering temporary website:** in the middle of the afternoon, we put **the site back online on Github Pages** thanks to the fact that it is mostly static (Hugo).
 The program based on Pretalx, which is self-hosted on the server, was affected.
 Fortunately, we were **able to replace the program with a PDF** generated elsewhere for physical display. <br><br><img src="/images/recovery-team.jpg" alt="2025 recovery team" width="100%"/><br> *The recovery team at work to bring up a backup website online.
 Photo by @julioloayzam.* <br><br>
-  * **Server is back:** the server has been bring back to us at 8 p.m. by OVH.
+  * **Server is back:** the server has been repaired and given back to us by OVH at 8 p.m.
 Everything on it was changed except for the disks, which meant we didn't have to do a full restore.
 The logs mention the CPU overheating.
 From there, it's easy to think that the data center's air conditioning had a hard time keeping the servers at the right temperature on that particularly hot day #EasyConspiracies 🤷‍♂️ 😉

 **Law of series:** at the end of the conference, when we wanted to save the videos/slides from the year from our archive site to our backup disk, as we do every year, the data from the previous 15 years (RMLL+PTS) told us... *“We're gone, bye!”*. #WhenItDoesn'tWork.
 We backed up everything again.